White Supremacist Ideas Have Historical Roots In U.S. Christianity

 Such pronouncements have made Thornwell popular among "orthodox" Christian theologians who rebel against liberal interpretations of the church's mission in the modern world.
 Once his pronouncements on slavery and race are disregarded, Thornwell's theological views still resonate.

 One of the buildings on the grounds of his former church in South Carolina is Thornwell Hall.
-Until it closed due to coronavirus concerns, the building was used for children's education.
-The First Presbyterian ministerial staff have not been overly concerned that by thus honoring Thornwell, they may be offending potential African American members.
+Until it closed due to concerns over the coronavirus, the building was used for children's education.
+The First Presbyterian ministerial staff has not been overly concerned that by honoring Thornwell, it may be offending potential African American members.

-"As far as I know, it has not kept people from our doors," says Gabe Fluhrer, an associate pastor at the church.
+"As far as I know, it has not kept people from our doors," said Gabe Fluhrer, an associate pastor at the church.

 Fluhrer has studied Thornwell's writings, many of which are highly sophisticated, and he is dismayed that the theologian's views on slavery and race have made it more difficult for people to appreciate his broader biblical insight.

-"If it were an impediment [to someone]," Fluhrer says, "I would love to speak to that person and say, 'Look, we need to condemn what is wrong with him, and we need to celebrate what is good.'
-He got a lot right on the scriptures and everything wrong when it comes to race."
+"If it were an impediment [to someone]," Fluhrer said, "I would love to speak to that person and say, 'Look, we need to condemn what is wrong with him, and we need to celebrate what is good.'
+He got a lot right on the Scriptures and everything wrong when it comes to race."

 Getting everything wrong with regard to race, however, can be an unforgivable failing for people whose life experience is shaped by racism.

-For many years, African American worshipers were relegated to the First Presbyterian balcony.
-Church authorities later permitted them to have a church a few blocks away where they could worship separately, under the supervision of the First Presbyterian elders.
-It became known as Ladson Presbyterian, after one of the church's early pastors.
+For many years, African American worshippers were relegated to the First Presbyterian balcony.
+Church authorities later permitted them to have a church a few blocks away where they could worship separately under the supervision of the First Presbyterian elders.
+It became known as Ladson Presbyterian Church, after one of the church's early pastors.

 The church has only a few dozen active members these days, but the congregation is close, and the Sunday services are intimate and joyful gatherings.
 There is no longer any connection to the original church.

-"I don't know anyone who goes to First Presbyterian," says Rosena Lucas, 88, a longtime Ladson member.
-"I've never had any interest [in attending]," she says.
+"I don't know anyone who goes to First Presbyterian," said Rosena Lucas, 88, a longtime Ladson member.
+"I've never had any interest [in attending]."

-"It's an affront to me," Pride says. "[To have] buildings named after people who interpreted the Bible in that manner is disrespectful to all Black people."
+"It's an affront to me," Pride said. "[To have] buildings named after people who interpreted the Bible in that manner is disrespectful to all Black people."